Veterans Education Benefits

 - Kentucky Department of Veterans Affairs Tuition Waiver

-Speak with your Educational Services Officer (ESO) or Counselor prior to enrolling.
+Per WKCTC guidelines, applicants and students must speak with their Educational Services Officer (ESO) or Counselor prior to enrolling.

 Verifying your enrollment for VA benefits: Chapters 30, 1606, 1607